RichardLitt/minimal-cayman/index.md

 Put any uncompressed images into `src/img`.
 Then, run `gulp`: this will compress them and make them better for the web, and copy them to `assets/img`.

 If `gulp` doesn't work, run: `npm install`.

+### favicon.ico

+You'll need to replace this, and the logo, with your own images.

 ## Contribute